The Secret Show

 The Secret Show is a British animated television series produced by Collingwood O'Hare and commissioned by BBC Worldwide in partnership with BBC Children's.
 The series premiered on 16 September 2006 during TMi on BBC Two.
-The series premiered in North America on Nicktoons Network on 20 January 2007, and ended on 29 November 2010.
-It also used to air in countries on CBBC, BBC One, Jetix Latin America, Disney Channel Germany, ABC1, Nickelodeon, BBC Kids, Teletoon+, MBC3, 2x2, Disney Channel Latin America, N1, TVB Pearl, RTÉ2 (as part of the network's children's programming lineup The Den), BFBS (being shown on the children's wrapper programme Room 785), Kids Central, CCN TV6 (with the series airing on the channel's cartoon lineup TV6 Cartoon Express) and TSR 2.
+The series premiered in North America on Nicktoons on 20 January 2007, and ended on 29 November 2010.
 A total of 52 episodes were produced.